mfelipe/go-feijoada/schema-repository/README.md

 # Schema Repository

-A simple lightweight service for storing and retrieving JSON schemas with versioning support.
+A simple service for storing and retrieving JSON schemas with versioning support.
 Part of the go-feijoada project.

 ## Overview